isadri/inception/README.md

 * **MNT (Mount) namespace**:

-Docker uses this primarily to make your container look like it has its own entire filesystem namespace.
+Docker uses this primarily to make your container looks like it has its own entire filesystem namespace.
 This means every container can have its own `/etc`, `/var`, `/dev` and other important filesystem constructs.
 Processes inside a container cannnot access the filesystems on the host or other containers, they can only see and access their own isolated filesystem.
-If you use `docker exec` to get into a container, you'll see a filesystem rooted on `/`.
+If you use `docker exec` to get into a running container, you'll see a filesystem rooted on `/`.
 But we know that this isn't the actual root partition of the system.
 It's the mount namespace that makes that possible.

 * **UTS namespace**: